Saul Goodman: Post-Breaking Bad

-Gene is able to retrieve his shoebox and important materials from his house, and prepares to call Ed while hiding in a dumpster, but is subsequently arrested by the police, having finally cornered him.
+He tries to call Ed while hiding in a dumpster, but he is subsequently arrested by the police.
 In jail, he calls Bill Oakley and asks him to serve as his advisory counsel.
-The Government then offers Jimmy a "take-it-or-leave-it" deal of 30 years in jail, but then Jimmy narrates a version of events that places him as a victim and unwilling associate of Walter White ever since he was kidnapped by White and Pinkman, intimidating the prosecution by declaring that he needs to convince only a single juror to avoid a Guilty verdict.
-He's able to improve his deal to just seven years in a prison of his choice in North Carolina, which he tries to reduce even more by trading information about the death of Howard Hamlin, upon which he is informed that Kim had already confessed to what actually happened to Howard a month prior.
+The Government then offers Jimmy a "take-it-or-leave-it" deal of 30 years in jail, but then Jimmy narrates a version of events that places him as a victim and unwilling associate of Walter White, intimidating the prosecution by declaring that he needs to convince only a single juror to avoid a guilty verdict.
+He manages to improve his deal to just seven years in a prison of his choice in North Carolina, which he tries to reduce even more by trading information about the death of Howard Hamlin, upon which he is informed that Kim had already confessed to what happened to Howard a month prior.

-Having been extradited to Albuquerque, Jimmy asks Bill to tell the Government that he has even more information about Howard's death.
-While in court, Jimmy requests to be referred to as Saul Goodman and starts his testimony by narrating the same kidnapping story; but then, having secured a fairly light prison penalty he changes tack dramatically.
-Presumably to save Kim from criminal charges, Jimmy fully admits to doing business with Heisenberg entirely voluntarily.
-He confesses in open court to all his crimes, to his crucial part in Walter White's drug empire, and to his role in Chuck's ousting from HHM and ultimate suicide.
-Further, he admits to having no more information on Hamlin.
-He acknowledges to having lied so that Kim could come and witness his full confession.
-Saul then declares that he is James McGill, finally abandoning his alternate persona.
+Having been extradited to Albuquerque, Jimmy asks Bill to tell the prosecution that he has further information about Howard's death.
+While in court, Jimmy, representing himself, confesses in open court to all his crimes, including his crucial part in Walter White's drug empire and his role in Chuck's ousting from HHM and ultimate suicide.

-Jimmy is sent to prison in Colorado, his sentence now at 86 years.
-As he is on a prison bus, a large inmate confronts him.
-The inmate becomes ecstatic upon seeing Jimmy and the prisoners on the bus break out into a "Better Call Saul" chant, showing the prisoners greatly respect him due to his history as Saul.
-While cooking sourdough bread in the kitchen oven, Kim uses her old unexpired Bar Card to visit Jimmy, and they share a cigarette.
+Jimmy is sent to prison in Colorado, his sentence now 86 years.
+On the bus to prison, another inmate recognizes Jimmy as Saul Goodman and leads the other inmates in a chant of "Better Call Saul".
+Later, Kim visits Jimmy, who is now a cook in the prison kitchen, and they share a cigarette.
 In the prison yard, Jimmy gestures his signature finger guns at her as she leaves and silently stands in the prison yard until the screen cuts to black.

 Reception

-For the first four seasons and the first part of season 6 of Better Call Saul, Odenkirk was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series as well as the Golden Globe Award for Best Actor.
-Odenkirk also received nominations for the Critics' Choice Television Award for Best Actor in a Drama Series for the first four seasons, winning the award twice.
+For the first four seasons and season 6A and season 6B of Better Call Saul, Odenkirk was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series as well as the Golden Globe Award for Best Actor and the Screen Actors Guild Award for Outstanding Actor in a Drama Series five times each.
+Odenkirk also received nominations for the Critics' Choice Television Award for Best Actor in a Drama Series for each season, winning the award three times.